Here's a sample of our volunteer opportunities:VIEW AS

 The Hinsdale Historical Society bridges the past, present and future by engaging the community with its history and architecture.

-- The Hinsdale History Museum, 15 South Clay Street, is housed in an 1874 Italianate-style home complete with period furnishings depicting the lifestyle of early Hinsdaleans.
-The museum is also home to the Society's extensive artifact collections.
-Personal tours, programming and varied exhibits educate visitors about the unique history of Hinsdale.
+- The Hinsdale History Museum, at 15 South Clay Street, is housed in an 1874 Italianate-style home complete with period furnishings depicting the lifestyle of early Hinsdaleans.
+Personal tours, programming, and varied exhibits educate visitors about the unique history of Hinsdale.

-- Immanuel Hall, corner of Grant and Third Streets, is a simple, carpenter-Gothic-style frame church built by local German residents in 1900.
-Immanuel Hall was named Hinsdale's first historic landmark and is listed on the National Register of Historic Places.
-After a one million dollar rehabilitation, Immanuel Hall now provides members of the community a unique setting to hold a variety of gatherings.
-In the lower level of the Hall, is the Roger & Ruth Anderson Architecture Center. a community resource for local architecture and the Historical Society's archives.
+- Immanuel Hall, on the corner of Grant and Third Streets, is a frame church built by local German residents in 1900 that, now rehabilitated, provides the community with a unique setting to hold gatherings.
+The lower level is home to the Roger & Ruth Anderson Architecture Center, a community resource for local architecture which houses the Society's extensive local history archives.

-- The R. Harold Zook Home and Studio, Katherine Legge Memorial Park, is a unique cottage designed and built in 1924 by the prominent local architect R. Harold Zook.
-Saved from demolition, these buildings are undergoing an extensive restoration.
-Once complete, the home and studio will be available for small gatherings, as well as serve as an educational site for adult and children to learn about the works of R. Harold Zook.
+- The R. Harold Zook Home and Studio, in Katherine Legge Memorial Park, is a unique cottage designed and built in 1924 by the prominent local architect R. Harold Zook.
+Saved from demolition, the main house awaits restoration, while the studio serves as an educational site.

-The Society is governed by an active Board of Trustees and much of the day-to-day work is run by Board Committees which are supported by a part-time Execuitve Director.
+The Society is governed by a Board of Trustees with active committees supported by a part-time Executive Director.

 - Lynne Smaczny